Hip

 Exposure is easier since instruments can be placed around the neck of the femur as it is still in place.

-With the stem being placed through a small incision in the superior hip joint capsule, the cup was initially placed through the front - underneath the strong abductor muscles.
+With the stem being placed through a small incision in the superior hip joint capsule, the cup was initially placed through the front - underneath the strong abductor muscles, through the anterolateral interval.

 This work was recognized by the International Society for Computer Assisted Orthopedic Surgery in 2005 with the award for Best Clinical Presentation at the Annual Meeting in Helsinki, Finland.

-While there are many ways to access the hip joint to perform a total hip replacement, I feel that this method is the safest and most efficient way to preserve and protect all of the important structures around the hip joint and to facilitate both early recover and long term function.
+While there are many ways to access the hip joint to perform a total hip replacement, the superior capsulotomy method may be the safest and most efficient way to preserve and protect all of the important structures around the hip joint and to facilitate both early recover and long term function.

 The following links are all either manuscripts or abstracts that we have been published on the topic of tissue-preserving total hip replacement using a superior capsulotomy.
 They are generally listed from most recent to least recent.
 Please note that publications posted are for educational purposes only and should not be reproduced without permission of the publisher.